Infrastructure and Delivery

 The settlement hierarchy study is a key part of our evidence base for the new Local Plan.
 It requires that we plan positively for sustainable development.
-It will enable us to have a better understanding of the roles of each of our settlements.
+It enables us to have a better understanding of the roles of each of our settlements.
 It does so by grouping together those settlements that have similar functions and characteristics.
-This will help us decide the location of future development across the borough by directing growth towards those settlements which are the most sustainable, or can be made more sustainable through additional growth.
+This has helped us decide the location of future development across the borough by directing growth towards those settlements which are the most sustainable, or can be made more sustainable through additional growth.

 The accompanying settlement profiles document contains additional detailed information about each of our settlements.
 It also makes a preliminary assessment regarding each settlement's capacity to accommodate additional development.

 The National Planning Policy Framework defines green infrastructure as "a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities".
 Green and blue infrastructure is crucial to the maintenance, protection and enhancement of biodiversity and wildlife in the borough.
 The Assessment of Sites of Amenity Value [16Mb] was undertaken to assess land proposed to be inset from the green belt to see if it has public amenity value and should be protected from development.
 The Open Space Sports and Recreation Assessment 2017 audits the current provision of open space, sports and recreation land and facilities to identify areas of deficit.
 This information will be used to guide development proposals and protect land of public value for sports, recreation and amenity.

 You can view the Open Space, Sport and Recreation Assessment (2017) on our Planning for Open Space and Green Infrastructure page.

 The Water Quality Assessment provides an assessment of the impact of local plan proposals on water quality by examining impacts on wastewater infrastructure.